angeal185/sicarii/README.md

 The correct content type headers must be sent with the request.

 `multipart/form-data` and `application/x-www-form-urlencoded` will automatically be parsed to valid json.

-The correct content type headers must be sent with the request.

 for example:
 ```js